Jaystonian/Cartridges/Commodore-64/MONster64/readme.txt

 * Effectively an upgraded version of "Kung Fu Flash"

+* fixes the PAL-only problem with KFF, due to jumper choice of DOTCLK or standard 8MHz clock.
+Internal PLL set to ~466Mhz @ 8.000 MHz OSC_IN, which puts it close to 480MHz for NTSC and over 450MHz for PAL.

 * may be installed with lightly modified code from kung fu flash, only some GPIOs need changing.